python wayback machine api

 Craft the Wayback API Call

 In the code below we are grabbing the epoch timestamp for today, but you could modify this to find the nearest snapshot at any time in history (from Wayback’s inception).
 Use this epoch converter to help convert human date time to machine date time.
-Be sure to replace URL below with your own site/page.
+Be sure to replace the URL below with your site/page.

 url = "https://www.importsem.com"